rganzi/RepData_PeerAssessement1/PA1_template.md

 impute.stepsperday <- unsplit(sapply(impute.perday, function(impute.perday) { sum(impute.perday$steps) }), names(impute.perday))
 ```

-A histogram with the same `binwidth` (1,000) as in the previous histogram was plotted for comparison of the imputed data set to the original `activity` data set.
-The histogram shows the increased number of mean-level values in the distribution.
+In comparison to the hisotgram for the original `activity` data set, the histogram for `impute` shows the increased number of mean-level values in the distribution.

 ```r